hani-q/alien-invasion/world/README.md

 ****Assumptions****
 1. Each city name is unique. if a city is repeated in the world file, the last entry will take presedence.
 2. City name can be any string literal.
 "1" is also a valid city name.
 Who are we to judge X-worldlings.
-3. Each city can only have one neghbouring city.
+3. Each city can only have one neghbouring city in one direction.
 4. Any direction that is not 4 standard Cardinal directions will be ignored.
 5. If "Foo" is to the North of "Baz".
 Then "Baz" is to the South of "Foo".
 So adding a link one way.. it will be added both ways between both cities.
 6. If "Foo" is destroyed its North-ward road to "Baz" is destroyed.
 "Baz"'s Southward road to "Foo" is also destroyed.
 7. Each city can only handle 2 aliens. these guys are Humongous.
+8. Any Alien when he leaves the city, doesnt like to go back.